 To start off this section of the blog dedicated to my 2007 E90 335i I figured I would start with an introductory post to my car and myself.
 Without further ado I will dive into the introduction.

-My name is Zach, and along with my brother and business partner Jake, we started BimmerHQ in late 2013.
+My name is Zach, and along with my brother and business partner Jake, we run this awesome BMW N54 community.
 As college students, we were passionate about business as well as cars and saw an opportunity to help fellow DIY’ers get access to high-quality OEM parts at wholesale pricing.
 The decision to supply the BMW market was an easy decision that was fueled by our obsession with the N54, 3.0L TT engine.

 My First Mods